Duran Duran (1981 album): Background

-Childhood friends John Taylor and Nick Rhodes formed Duran Duran in Birmingham, England, in 1978 with Taylor's art-school friend Stephen Duffy.
+Childhood friends John Taylor and Nick Rhodes formed Duran Duran in Birmingham, England, in 1978 with John's art-school friend Stephen Duffy.
 The trio were influenced by David Bowie, the Human League, Ultravox, Lou Reed and Kraftwerk.
-The band performed live throughout 1979, going through numerous lineup changes before securing the lineup of John, Rhodes, drummer Roger Taylor and guitarist Andy Taylor by early 1980.
+The band performed live throughout 1979, going through numerous lineup changes before securing the lineup of John Taylor, Rhodes, drummer Roger Taylor and guitarist Andy Taylor by early 1980.
 Around this time, they were hired as the resident band of the Birmingham nightclub Rum Runner; the club's owners Paul and Michael Berrow became their managers.

 Drama student Simon Le Bon was hired as Duran Duran's lead singer in May 1980.
-Le Bon struggled to sing at first and did not fit the band's desire for a singer who, according to Rhodes, was mix between Reed, Bowie and Iggy Pop.
+Le Bon struggled to sing at first and did not fit the band's desire for a singer who, according to Rhodes, was a mix between Reed, Bowie and Iggy Pop.
 Having written poems and stories during his childhood, the band were impressed with Le Bon's skill with melodies; he composed the lyrics and vocal line for "Sound of Thunder" during his first audition.
-Andy told a journalist, "Simon came in with this book of poetry and kept coming up with these ideas and melodies.
+Andy Taylor told a journalist, "Simon came in with this book of poetry and kept coming up with these ideas and melodies.
 We were like, 'This guy doesn't even know what his potential is.'
-There was an innocence to it all."
+There was an innocence to it all".
 Duran Duran's first performance with the lineup of Le Bon, Rhodes and the three Taylors was on 16 July 1980 at the Rum Runner.